Mykhailo Mudryk: Chelsea winger charged by FA with anti-doping violations

 In a statement last December, Mudryk said his failed drug test was "a complete shock" and said he had "not done anything wrong".

+Mudryk's legal counsel said on Wednesday: "Mr Mudryk's position remains as set out in his December statement and he shall not be commenting further at this time owing to the confidentiality of the process."

-Chelsea launched their own investigation and said the then 23-year-old insisted he "has never knowingly used any banned substances".
+Chelsea launched their own investigation in December and said the then 23-year-old insisted he "has never knowingly used any banned substances".

 Mudryk believes his sample was contaminated, with nothing thought to have changed in his diet since he passed a UK Anti-Doping test in August.